rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 ## Message types

-The following types of messages are the most common:
+The following list includes the most common types of error messages:

-- **Error**: Use error messages to inform users that a problem in the system or application occurred.
-Users or systems cannot continue their tasks until the problem is resolved.
+- **Error**: Use error messages to inform the user that a problem in the system or application occurred.
+The user or system cannot continue the task until the problem is resolved.
   - Example: `The file could not be found.`
 - **Warning**: Use warning messages to alert users about a condition that might cause problems in the future.
 The user can generally continue with their tasks, but those tasks might not be completed in a way that is expected.
   - Example: `The service could not open all documents.
 Some documents were skipped.`
 - **Information**: Use information messages to provide information about normal conditions and operations.
   - Example: `Updates are being processed.`
-- **Confirmation**: Use confirmation messages to ask users to verify an action that the users or sometimes the system initiated.
-Also, use confirmation prompts to ask users for additional information to complete a step or to ask whether to save information for future use.
+- **Confirmation**: Use confirmation messages to ask the user to verify an action that the user or the system initiated.
+Use a confirmation prompt to ask the user for additional information to complete a step or to ask whether to save information for future use.
   - Example: `Do you want to close this document without saving your changes?`
-- **Success**: Use success messages to tell users that an action successfully completed.
+- **Success**: Use success messages to tell the user that an action successfully completed.
   - Example: `Server successfully deleted.`

 {% endcolumn %}